CityOfZion/neo-debugger-tools/README.md

 ![Inputs Screenshot](images/inputs.png)

-# Support for other languages
+# Support for Other Languages

 NEO smart contracts can be coded in many different languages, and in theory, this compiler already supports any language as long as a `.neomap` file exists in the same directory as the `.avm` file.
 However, since only NeoN was modified to emit those map files during compilation, to add other languages it would be necessary to modify other compilers to emit a `.neomap`.